 I am also registered with the state as an approved supervisor for residents in counseling.
 I am currently pursuing a PhD in Counselor Education and Supervision at the CACREP-approved program at University of the Cumberlands and completed my main coursework in January 2020.

 Many years ago, I was fortunate enough to train with postpartum mood disorder expert Karen Kleiman of The Postpartum Stress Center in Philadelphia and to complete the ten-month infertility study group with Sharon Covington and Nancy Hafkin.
 These trainings have helped in my work with women who have experienced difficulty in getting pregnant or who have had complicated pre- and postpartum experiences.

 - PhD.
-Candidate: Counselor Education and Supervision, University of the Cumberlands (CACREP-Approved)
+Candidate: Counselor Education and Supervision, University of the Cumberlands (CACREP-Accredited)